Tarzan and the Slave Girl: Plot

-Meanwhile, Jane and Lola are taken to the Lionian capital.
-The Lionian king has recently died of the horrible disease, leaving the Prince in charge.
-He is easily swayed by the evil counselor, Sengo, who has persuaded the Prince to indulge every lust for food, drink, and women to assuage his grief.
-Furthermore, the illness has killed many Lionian women, leading the menfolk to capture local beauties as concubines.
-When the Lionian High Priest challenges Sengo, Sengo convinces the Prince that the priest is a rebel and should be fed to the lions.
-Sengo takes on the duties of the High Priest.
-The Prince admires Lola but leaves to see his sick son.
-Lola taunts Sengo that he will suffer when she is Queen.
-He has her whipped and, in a scuffle, Jane stabs him in the arm with his own knife and the two girls flee into the dead Queen's tomb (which is in the dead king's stone mausoleum) where Sengo discovers them and entombs them alive.
+Jane and Lola are taken to the Lionian capital.
+The Lionian king has recently died of the horrible disease, leaving the prince in charge.
+He is easily swayed by the evil counselor Sengo, who has persuaded the prince to indulge every lust for food, drink and women to assuage his grief.
+The illness has killed many Lionian women, leading the menfolk to capture local beauties as concubines.
+When the Lionian high priest challenges Sengo, he convinces the prince that the priest is a rebel and should be fed to the lions.
+Sengo assumes the duties of the high priest.
+The prince admires Lola but leaves to see his sick son.
+Lola taunts Sengo that he will suffer when she is queen.
+He has her whipped and, in a scuffle, Jane stabs him in the arm with his own knife and the two girls flee into the dead queen's tomb (which is in the dead king's stone mausoleum), where Sengo discovers them and entombs them alive.

 Tarzan arrives at Lionia with Campbell.
-The Prince's son has fallen ill with the disease, and Sengo blames Tarzan and Neil.
+The prince's son has fallen ill with the disease, and Sengo blames Tarzan and Neil.
 Their deaths are ordered, but Tarzan escapes and leads the Lionians on a merry chase through their own city.
-Tarzan hides inside the dead king's sarcophagus, but becomes entombed in the stone mausoleum as well.
-Luckily, Tarzan discovers where Jane and Lola have been sealed up as well, and frees them.
-Neil arrives with the serum (which Cheetah finds along the way) and they begin to treat the Prince's son.
-Whilst Sengo prepares to throw the old High Priest to the lions, Tarzan calls for help, and an elephant breaks down the tomb's door to free Tarzan, Jane, and Lola.
-Tarzan holds off the Lionians, and manages to throw Sengo into the pit with the lions.
-Meanwhile, the Prince's son is cured.
-The Prince, realizing how wrong he has been, orders the High Priest, Tarzan, all of Tarzan's friends, and all the slave girls freed.
+Tarzan hides inside the dead king's sarcophagus but becomes entombed in the stone mausoleum as well.
+Tarzan discovers where Jane and Lola have been held and frees them.
+Neil arrives with the serum and they treat the prince's son.
+While Sengo prepares to throw the old high priest to the lions, Tarzan calls for help and an elephant breaks the tomb's door to free Tarzan, Jane and Lola.
+Tarzan repels the Lionians and throws Sengo into the pit with the lions.
+The prince's son is cured, and the prince, realizing how wrong he has been, orders the high priest, Tarzan, all of Tarzan's friends and all of the slave girls freed.